Bedrock-OSS/bedrock-wiki/docs/animation-controllers/molang-into-scoreboard.md

 ---
 title: Molang into Scoreboard
 mentions:
   - SirLich
   - MedicalJewel105
   - shanewolf38
   - Luthorius
   - TheItsNameless
   - ThomasOrs
+description: Turn MoLang variable value into scoreboard value.
 ---

 The following provides a method to read any Molang (variable, query, etc.) into a score instantly.
 Ensure that the animation name called in the controllers `convert` state matches the name of the animation (animation.namespace.molang_to_score) as defined in the entity.